tim-smart/effect-atom/README.md

 // Create a AtomRuntime from a Layer const runtimeAtom: Atom.AtomRuntime<Users, never> = Atom.runtime(Users.Default)

-// You can then use the AtomRuntime to make Atom's that use the services from the Layer export const usersAtom = runtimeAtom.atom( Effect.gen(function* () {
+// You can then use the AtomRuntime to make Atoms that use the services from the Layer export const usersAtom = runtimeAtom.atom( Effect.gen(function* () {
     const users = yield* Users